Does Social Influence Drive Most Consumer Behaviour?

 Earls and is his co-authors point out that patterns in market data are the best guide as to whether decisions are heavily subject to social influence.
 If people largely make decisions independently of each other, and use some kind of rational cost-benefit selection process, we would expect to see a normal distribution (short-tail) of brands.
 This is most likely to occur where there are relatively few similar products to choose from.

 Further, brand loyalty would not to be correlated with brand size and advertising would be as effective at attracting new customers as it is with existing buyers.
 Markets would be more stable as people wouldn’t follow trends.
 Sudden and massive cascades (e.g. the switch to digital cameras) wouldn’t occur as peoples’ preferences would not change until they had decided for themselves that a new product would better meet their needs.
 This indicates social influence is active all around us.

 However in reality many markets are characterized by long-tail distribution that marketers recognize by the 80:20 rule.
 Andrew Ehrenberg’s work in social and market research identified that short-tail distribution can exist in static and non-segmented markets.
 This means there is no turnover of products.
 But in many of today’s highly segmented markets we can see countless products come and go during a year.

-Earls and his co-authors make an important distinction between two kinds of copying that humans use to learn from.
+Earls and his co-authors make an important distinction between two kinds of social influence that humans use to learn from.
 These are crucial for marketers as they influence the dynamics of the social landscape and how markets change over time.

 When we have a choice between many apparently equivalent options we often find copying the behaviour or decisions of a particular person preferable to trying to evaluate all the different options ourselves.
 Directed copying occurs where people copy in an advantageous direction.
 This may involve copying successful people, members of our family, people who are similar, or celebrities.
 When we copy people or groups that we wish to identify with this may lead to social diffusion within the confines of the group.